Four Seasons: Variations in American Vitalist Film Comedy

 The Stoic position is particularly understandable not only when we recognize how few defenses the ancient world had against disease and how few procedures it had available to correct painful physical anomalies but also when we recognize the ancient world’s penchant for and its magnified craftiness and comprehensiveness in administering torture.
 If Delight hasn’t been one of the chief concerns of drama through millennia, the Stoic position certainly suggests that Delight is a delicacy which a less-than-free people—free in the sense of FDR’s Four Freedoms—may prefer not to taste.

-The Judeo-Christian tradition—and not just its most Puritanical exponents—also has grave moral doubts about delight and its frequent precursor and post-cursor, desire.
-It is not that delight and desire are wrong in themselves.
+In a somewhat different vein, the Judeo-Christian tradition—and not just its most Puritanical exponents—also has grave moral doubts about delight and its frequent precursor and post-cursor, desire.
+According to this argument, it is not that delight and desire are wrong in themselves.
 The fact that God created and saw that it was good highly suggests that delight is a godly response of being alive to Creation.
 But an exaltation of perverse delight as an end in itself and the desire that is so enhanced and engendered are repeatedly portrayed in Scripture as the employment of perverse and degenerate minds bent on deception, fraud, and the seduction of the good (the Hannigans seem a fine example).
 A seminal articulation of this position can be found in no less a Christian authority than the Apostle Peter’s second epistle.
 Traditionally, these complexities call for a distinction between godly Delight and self-indulgent license.
 Vitalist Comedy will often have to defend itself from a charge of moving toward or deeply into license.

 We cannot expect an artistic dynamis to survive legalistic defenses.
-In the chapter-length expositions to follow, we have chosen film examples where Delight when it is a lead is so clearly itself and not simply license in disguise that the work strongly accomplishes a Delight-directed dynamis.
+In the chapter-length expositions to follow, we have chosen film examples where Delight as a lead spirit is so clearly itself and not simply license in disguise that the work strongly accomplishes a Delight-directed dynamis.

 This is also the place to point out that throughout this text we will use four capitalized words—Song, Dance, Delight, and Awe—to refer to the specific literary critical definitions of this chapter.
 These four concepts need to be kept distinct from the Spirit of Song, the Spirit of Dance, the Spirit of Delight, and the Spirit of Awe.
 Song, Dance, Delight and Awe are elements within life and within drama.
 A particular play may have a moment of Awe, a moment of Delight.
 Perceptive criticism will normally have to recognize these elements.